 The article assumes that the administrator is already presently working with MariaDB 10.0.X.
 It is considered best practice to consult the official documentation from MariaDB prior to updating/upgrading the current version.
 This is pertinent in doing because it is vital in understanding what exactly is going to be changed, updated, and even removed from one version to the next.

 We will start with upgrading from version 10.0.X to 10.1.X, as you’ll need to upgrade step-by-step to reach MySQL’s 10.3 version(10.0 > 10.1 > 10.2 > 10.3).
 Please note that yum will automatically default you to the most recent stable version, unless a MariaDB repository is configured.
 More on that here.

 If deciding to place all the version repos in one file, one must specify a differing bracket tag, so yum provides the option for the version of the package being searched for.
 This is what my /etc/yum.repos.d/MariaDB.repo file looks like:

-When searching or looking for specific versions of MariaDB, generally speaking, one can start here.
+When searching or looking for specific versions of MariaDB, generally speaking, one can start with the MariaDB download page.
 We’ll be upgrading to the most current stable version per their releases page.
 For the sake of this article, we will be installing 10.1.37.

 Following this step, query the available packages: